zadigg/bera-auto-token-claimer/README.md

 ## Features

 - Automatically claims tokens using the faucet API.
+- Fetches wallet address securely from an environment variable.
 - Configured to run every 8 hours using GitHub Actions.
 - Logs all responses (success or errors) to a file for easy tracking.